DavidTorpey/davidtorpey.github.io/_posts/2019-03-30-svm-geometric-interpretation.markdown

 ![Example Points](/assets/base.png)

-Consider a set of positive and negative samples from some dataset.
+Consider a set of positive and negative samples from some dataset as shown above.
 How can we approach the problem of classifying these - and more importantly, unseen - samples as either positive or negative examples?
 The most intuitive way to do this is to draw a line / hyperplane between the between the positive and negative samples.

 However, which line should we draw?
 We could draw this one: